-- If the observer is a transactional or asynchronous observer method, any exception is caught and logged by the container. - Otherwise, the exception is rethrown by the notify() method of the observer object.
+- If the observer method is a transactional observer method, any exception is caught and logged by the container. - Otherwise, the exception aborts processing of the event.
+No other observer methods of that event will be called.
+The fireEvent() method rethrows the exception.
 If the exception is a checked exception, it is wrapped and rethrown as an (unchecked) ObserverException.